edwintye/k8s-local-env/README.md

 #### Metrics server
-The default is that we assume the metrics server have been installed, else use `setup 1` instead to install the metrics server into the `kube-system` namespace.
+The default is that we assume the metrics server have been installed, else use add the flag `./setup -m` to install the metrics server into the `kube-system` namespace.
 Same with the `teardown` where the default is to not uninstall the metrics server, simply because it is required for other operations such as `kubectl top nodes` and `kubectl top pods` as well as enabling